European perch: Fishing

 European perch is fished for food and as game.
 Its flesh is described as good eating, with a white, firm, flaky texture and well flavoured.
 According to FAO statistics, 28,920 tonnes were caught in 2013.
 Largest perch fishing countries were Russia, (15,242 tonnes), Finland (7,666 tonnes), Estonia (2,144 t), Poland (1,121 t) and Kazakhstan (1,103 t).

 Baits for perch include baitfishes (e.g. minnows, goldfish), weather loaches, pieces of raw squid or pieces of raw fish (mackerel, bluey, jack mackerel, sardine), or brandling, red, marsh, and lob worms, maggots, shrimp (Caridina, Neocaridina, Palaemon, Macrobrachium) and peeled crayfish tails.
 The tackles needed are fine but strong.

 Artificial lures are also effective, particularly for medium-sized perch.
 It is possible to fly fish for perch using artificial flies tied for the purpose.
 Often, the flies required are "streamers" or bait-fish imitations and use flash, colour and movement to entice a take from the perch.

+Culinary use

+The flesh is firm, mild in flavor, and comparable to that of other high-quality white fish.

+It is widely consumed in Europe and is considered suitable for frying, grilling, and other preparations.